Flavoring the production of Higgs pairs: Conclusions

 \subsection{Acknowledgments}

-The work of Marco A. Arroyo-Ure\~na and T. Valencia-P\'erez is supported by ``Estancias posdoctorales por M\'exico (CONAHCYT)" and ``Sistema Nacional de Investigadores" (SNI-CONAHCYT).
+The work of Marco A. Arroyo-Ure\~na and T. Valencia-P\'erez is supported by ``Estancias posdoctorales por M\'exico (SECIHTI)" and ``Sistema Nacional de Investigadores" (SNII-SECIHTI).
 T.V.P. acknowledges support from the UNAM project PAPIIT IN111224 and the CONAHCYT project CBF2023-2024-548.
 E. A. Herrera-Chac\'on acknowledges support from CONAHCYT.